Gator Bowl: TaxSlayer sponsorship

 In 2014, Gator Bowl Sports announced the bowl would be renamed the TaxSlayer Bowl following a new six-year deal with tax preparation company TaxSlayer.com.
 As a result of the deal, the bowl increased its payout and moved to a new time slot on January 2 for 2015 and 2016.
 A new logo was released on April 3, 2014.
 For the December 2018 contest, "Gator" was reinstated in the name for the first time since 2015, with the bowl being called the TaxSlayer Gator Bowl.

 Venues

 The 1946 and 1947 games were played in Fairfield Stadium, which had a seating capacity of 7,600.
 The stadium was expanded to 16,000 seats in 1948, and the structure was renamed the Gator Bowl.
 Prior to the 1949 game, the seating capacity was expanded to 36,058, at which it remained until 1957.
 That stadium hosted the game through 1993, when it was almost completely demolished for the construction of Jacksonville Municipal Stadium on the same site.
 During construction, the December 1994 game was played at Ben Hill Griffin Stadium in Gainesville, Florida.
-The January 1996 game, and all subsequent games to date, have been held at Jacksonville Municipal Stadium, currently known as TIAA Bank Field.
+The January 1996 game, and all subsequent games to date, have been held at Jacksonville Municipal Stadium, currently known as EverBank Stadium.